skiaskiaskia/ct_scraper/README.md

 - Extracts **Intervention Treatments** associated with the trials.
 - Generates CSV files for each NCT number detailing the outcomes.
 - Organizes outcomes under separate folders based on the **Intervention/Treatment** name.
+- In theory, you can change this and play with it as you like.
+This is just what I wanted / liked.

 ## Requirements 📦